YunusEmreUyar/YunusEmreUyar/README.md

 [Simple Blog](http://artandmovieisnotgonnabethename.herokuapp.com)

-In blog, media is not working because of my AWS account expired.

 [CARBON06 Showcase](https://carbon06.pythonanywhere.com)

+In blog, media is not working because of server that served static files on is expired.

 <!---
 YunusEmreUyar/YunusEmreUyar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.